linode/docs/docs/development/julia/why-learn-julia/index.md

 Julia is a relatively new language and is still under development.
 This means there are more bugs and fewer native packages than you would expect from a more mature language.
 Established languages like Python and Java also have much larger communities, making it easier to find tutorials, third-party packages, and answers to your questions.
 On the other hand, Julia's speed, ease of use, and suitability for big-data applications (through its high-level support for parallelism and cloud computing) have helped it to grow quickly and it continues to attract new users.
 Julia developers are already working at companies including Google, NASA, and Intel, and major projects like RStudio have announced plans to add support for Julia.

-## Julia vs. Python <!--- This entire section can be removed depending on copy editor's judgment -->

-Julia is similar to Python in many ways (and can even use Python modules with the `PyCall` package).
-However, there are syntactic and fundamental differences that Python developers will have to adjust to when converting code to Julia.

 ### Compiling

-In order to achieve faster performance than interpreted languages like (unoptimized) Python, Julia is a compiled language.
+Julia is a compiled language, that's one of the reasons that it performs faster than interpreted languages.
 However, unlike traditional compiled languages, Julia is not strictly statically typed.
-It uses JIT (Just In Time) compilation to infer the type of each variable in your code and optimize accordingly.
+It uses JIT (Just In Time) compilation to infer the type of each individual variable in your code.
 The result is a dynamically-typed language that can be run from the command line like Python, but that can achieve comparable speeds to compiled languages like C and Go.

 ### Parallelism

 It is possible to run code in parallel in Python in order to take advantage of all of the CPU cores on your system.
-However, this requires importing modules and involves some quirks that can make concurrency difficult to work with.
+This requires importing modules and involves some quirks that can make concurrency difficult to work with.
 In contrast, Julia has top-level support for parallelism and a simple, intuitive syntax for declaring that a function should be run concurrently:

     nheads = @parallel (+) for i = 1:100000000
       rand(Bool)